 Enlyft tracks the use of over 15,000 technologies and has proprietary data on over 18 million companies worldwide.

-Play’n GO uses 5 different technologies from 66 different vendors.
-They have above average use of several technologies including Legal-X, GO1 and Java.
+Play’n GO uses 5 different technologies from 61 different vendors.
+They have above average use of several technologies including OpenX, Apple IOS and Legal-X.

-Play’n GO uses products from 70 different product categories.
-They are particularly heavy users of products in Software Frameworks, Graphics & Photo Editing, and Cloud Platforms & Services.
+Play’n GO uses products from 69 different product categories.
+They are particularly heavy users of products in Graphics & Photo Editing, Software Frameworks, and Software Development Tools.

 Enlyft tracks the use of over 15,000 technologies and has proprietary data on over 18 million companies worldwide.